eyebeam/Exchange/May19_DigitalActivism.md

-# Eyebeam Exchange, May 19, 2018
-## Internet Tools For Digital Activism w/ Surya Mattu & Ari Melenciano
+# Internet Tools for Digital Activism  --  Surya Mattu & Ari Melenciano  --  May 19, 2018
 _Closer to the date of the event, we will share a link on this page to watch the event live!_

 ### Schedule